lasselehtinen/elvis/README.md

 Parameter | Description
 --------- | -----------
 sessionId | Session ID returned by the login function.
-This is used for further queries towards Elvis id|Elvis asset id to be updated filename | The file that will replace the current file.
+This is used for further queries towards Elvis asset_id|Elvis asset id to be updated filename | The file that will replace the current file.
 Define as null if you just want to update metadata. metadata | Array containing the metadata for the asset as an array.
 Key is the metadata field name and value is the actual value.